AndreiDaniel19/Railway-Timetable-System/README.md

 **Step 1:** Start the Server.
 Run: `./server`
 *(The server listens on port 54000.
-Ensure orarorg.xml exists in the OrarTrenuri folder.)*
+Ensure schedule_org.xml exists in the TrainSchedule folder.)*

 **Step 2:** Start the Client (in a new terminal).
 Run: `./client`